 Giving CHAMP a Try

 Sales teams have a great ability to adapt to new strategies.
 Trying new techniques and being creative is where salespeople shine.
-The CHAMP qualification framework is a great way prioritize the best leads that your team is bringing in.
-If you are looking for a better way to channel all your leads, increase ROI, and make more progress, CHAMP is worth a try.
+The CHAMP qualification framework is a great way to prioritize the best leads that your team is bringing in.